Primary & Secondary Education

 Expected Sale Date

-NEW YORK, Sep 1, 2011 -- Moody's Investors Service has assigned an initial A1 rating to the
+NEW YORK, Sep 1, 2011 -- Moody's Investors Service has assigned a MIG 1 rating to the Western

-The rating primarily reflects the district's maintenance of adequate
+The rating reflects the district's sufficient level of total projected fiscal

 DETAILED CREDIT DISCUSSION

 The district was an annual TRAN issuer through fiscal year 2009.
 However, due to

 a seldom applicable Education Code section, in 2010 the district received a